alire-project/alire/doc/getting-started.md

 project-files = ["project_file_1.gpr", "project_file_2.gpr"]
 ```

-You can now to compile your crate with:
+You can now compile your crate with:
 ```bash
 $ alr build
 ```